hugginsio/vscode-lifeline/README.md

 ## Configuration
 ### `lifeline.clock.format`
 Sets the datetime display format for the clock.
-By default, set to `hh:mm:ss A`.
+By default, set to `h:mm:ss A`.

 ### `lifeline.swap`
 Swap the display order of the battery and clock.
 By default, set to `false`.